Moritz-bit/Moritz-bit/README.md

 ### Hi there 👋

 ### 💻 What I'm currently working on:
+- a website I'm building for a friend www.salonbb.de
 - Python-Django friends project
 - C++ .Net Calculator App